Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: Proof of the Shape Theorem

-Let $\bar{d}_1$ and $\bar{d}_2$ be the metrics defined by the expected value of first passage times in the first and second intermediate FPPs when we choose the nodes to be on $G_w$ defined on $\mathbb{Z}^2$.
-Let $x,y$ denote two arbitrary nodes on $G_w$.
-Since in the modified model we are assuming that $G_w$ is a region of expansion and there are no affected nodes of any type on $G_w$, it is easy to see that there exists $c,c' >0$ such that for sufficiently large $\size$ we can write
+Let $x,y$ denote two arbitrary nodes on $\mathcal{N}_v$ and $d_{l_2}$ denote the Euclidean metric.
+Since in the modified model we are assuming that $\mathcal{N}_v$ is a region of expansion and there are no affected nodes of any type on $\mathcal{N}_v$, it is easy to see that there exists $c,c' >0$ such that for sufficiently large $\size$ we can write